A Cohomological Perspective on Algebraic Quantum Field Theory: The Significance of Hochschild Cohomology

 \end{itemize} \end{definition}

 \begin{remark} The penultimate condition can be stated as commutativity of the diagram,

 where $\Ad[u]:a\mapsto u a u^{-1}$. \end{remark}

 This definition extends easily to some other categories of algebras. \begin{definition} For a skew diagram of $*$-algebras, $u(\psi,\phi)$ is required to be unitary.
-For a skew diagram of unital algebras, $u(\psi,\phi)\in \A(M)$ is required to be invertible. \end{definition}
+For a skew diagram of unital algebras, $u(\psi,\phi)\in \A(M)$. \end{definition} \begin{remark} Note that a diagram of algebras is precisely a skew diagram of the form $(\A,1)$. \end{remark}

 By construction, if a diagram of algebras, $\A$, is deformed to a 1-parameter family of skew diagrams of algebras, then at first order the deformation determines an element of $Z^2(\A,\A)$ whose bracket with itself is exact.